djraval/esp8266-oled-totp/README.md

-# ESP8266 OLED TOTP Generator: My First ESP Adventure! 🚀
+# ESP8266 Multi-TOTP Generator: My First ESP Adventure! 🚀

 Hey there!
 Welcome to my very first ESP8266 project.
-This little gadget is my solution to a real-world problem: I got tired of constantly pulling out my phone, unlocking it, and squinting at my OKTA 2FA code every time I needed to log in.
+This little gadget is my solution to a real-world problem: I got tired of constantly pulling out my phone, unlocking it, and squinting at multiple 2FA codes every time I needed to log in to different services.
 So, I decided to make my life easier (and hopefully yours too)!

 ## Demo